 Acrylic on canvas - 36" x 48"

-After one fruitless but nevertheless amazing day, I stumbled back to the main road, exhausted and thirsting for a beer.
-Before I hitched a ride back to the main city I found what seemed to be the hotspot in town.
-An old government operated bar with a rag tag clientele and a bartender of unassuming character but with a ton of fashion sense.
-(Victor, from one of my previous paintings).
+After my first day roaming the village, I stumbled back to the main road, exhausted and needing a drink.
+I found what seemed to be the only bar in town, an old government operated place with a rag-tag clientele and a bartender of unassuming character but with a ton of fashion sense.